Commvault/terraform-provider-commvault/docs/resources/disk_storage.md

 ---
 page_title: " Commvault : commvault_disk_storage Resource"
-subcategory: "Storage"
+subcategory: "Deprecated"
 description: |-
   Use the commvault_disk_storage resource type to create or delete a Disk Storage in the Commcell environment.
 ---

 # commvault_disk_storage (Resource)

 Use the commvault_disk_storage resource type to create or delete a Disk Storage in the Commcell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_storage_disk resource.

 ## Syntax